CfSOtago/GREENGrid/processNZGGElecCons1minData.md

 If you wish to use any of the material from this report please cite as:

- * Anderson, B. (2018) Processing, cleaning and saving NZ GREEN Grid project 1 minute electricity consumption data, University of Otago: Dunedin, NZ.
+ * Anderson, B. (2018) Processing, cleaning and saving NZ GREEN Grid project 1 minute electricity power data, University of Otago: Dunedin, NZ.

 \newpage